 Advantages of Microservice Architecture

 Microservice architecture encourages to break complex applications down into smaller, more independent processes.
 This further simplifies their development, making them a popular element for many cloud ecosystems.
-Lightweight container deployments and adoption for Kubernetes are leading businesses and organizations alike to turn to microservices.
-Through this they can experience better architectural structure of infrastructure at the enterprise level.
+Lightweight container deployments and the adoption of Kubernetes are leading businesses and organizations alike to turn to microservices.
+Through this, they can experience a better architectural structure of infrastructure at the enterprise level.